Frequently Asked Questions

 Currently we do not take into account other kinds of taxes, such as income taxes, property taxes, etc.Go back to the index of questions

-5. Why do you use different exchange rates than the official ones for some currencies (for example Argentine Pesos)?
+5. Why do you have multiple exchange rates available for some currencies (for example Argentine Pesos)?

-For currencies with these limitations (for example the Argentine Peso, the Venezuelan Bolivar, or the Iranian Rial) we try to use in Expatistan the parallel street rate instead of the official one when using the parallel rate is possible.
-By using the current street rate actually available to expats in the country we hope to better represent the real cost of living in cities with those currencies.
+For currencies with these limitations (for example the Argentine Peso, the Venezuelan Bolivar, or the Iranian Rial) we allow you to choose the exchange rate that makes more sense in your case, the parallel street rate or the official one.
+By letting you use the exchange rate that you will have access to, we hope to better represent the real cost of living for your situation.

 6. Can you add my city to your index?